-The Certification Acceptance (CA) Training Series is an open forum discussion with key ADOT staff who serve as a subject matter expert (SME) in their field.
-The SMEs (from numerous divisions and technical groups) provide procedural updates and address CA agency questions related to the development, initiation, management, and delivery of projects.
-The training consists of learning modules that follow the project lifecycle, with topics that may include: planning and programming, federal authorization, clearance approval, construction authorization, compliance with federal requirements, and project closeout.
-CA agency liaisons and their colleagues are encouraged to attend.
-Training modules are recorded and housed on the LPA website.
+ADOT encourages CA agency liaisons and their colleagues to attend the CA Training Series as well as any available ad hoc training.
+The series provides attendees the opportunity to engage with key ADOT staff who serve as a subject matter expert (SME) in their field.
+The SMEs (from numerous divisions and technical groups) provide procedural updates and address CA agency questions.
+The series may consist of learning modules that follow the project lifecycle, with topics that may include: planning and programming, federal authorization, clearance approval, construction authorization, compliance with federal requirements, and project closeout.
+All training sessions are recorded and housed on the LPA website.

-8. ADOT LPA Section
+8. ADOT LPA SECTION